A Capella Singing Group Workshop Series

 Pathways to Arts & Humanities

-Since its inception in 2017, Yale Pathways to Arts & Humanities has welcomed hundreds of New Haven public high school students to Yale’s campus for dozens of arts and humanities programs and events.
+Yale Pathways to Arts & Humanities annually welcomes hundreds of New Haven public high school students to Yale’s campus for dozens of arts and humanities programs and events.
 Pathways to Arts & Humanities explores how humans use literature, art, music, theater, history, and language to understand our connection to the world and to one another.
 Programs encourage creativity, help solve real-world problems, and allow students to become civically engaged both locally and globally.
+The highlight of the program is the free, two-week on-campus summer program.

-Pathways to Arts & Humanities Manuscripts and Archives Day
+Pathways to Arts & Humanities Summer Scholars Program

 Pathways to Arts & Humanities The Art & Science of Library Preservation and Conservation

-At this event, Pathways students get an exclusive behind-the-scenes tour of the brand-new Yale Center for Preservation and Conservation including the: Gates Conservation Lab, Exhibition Preparation Rooms, and the Photo Documentation Studio.
+Pathways students get an exclusive behind-the-scenes tour of the Yale Center for Preservation and Conservation, including the Gates Conservation Lab, exhibition preparation rooms, and the photo documentation studio.
 Students also participate in a hands-on demonstration of the Traveling Scriptorium to learn about medieval pigments and book binding.
+Students meet conservators and preservationists who dedicate their careers to preserving invaluable books, works of art, and much more.

 Pathways to Science

-Pathways middle and high school students are invited to this annual festival at Yale’s West Campus for a full day of lectures, hands-on demonstrations, student panels, science exploration games, and tours of the state-of-the-art West Campus facilities, under the guidance of more than 50 Yale scientists and students.
-Past themes for the festival include “Colors & Dyes” and “The Science of Energy.”
+Middle and high school students in the Pathways to Science program are invited to this annual festival at Yale’s West Campus for a full day of lectures, hands-on demonstrations, student panels, science exploration games, and tours of the state-of-the-art West Campus facilities, under the guidance of more than 50 Yale scientists and students.
+Past themes for the festival include “Colors & Dyes" and "The Science of Energy."

 Pathways Wright Laboratory Tour